 In table \ref{Convergence_Net_Ex1}, the $L^1$-errors are compared for different $\Delta x$ and the numerical convergence rate (CR) is determined by a least square fitting method.
 For the splitting algorithm we are allowed to choose a rather large CFL constant of 0.75 while for a direct comparison to the regularized approach $\lambda=0.1$. is chosen.
 Furthermore, the regularization approach is also computed with a smaller regularization parameter.
 For the regularization approach we choose $\lambda=\epsilon$.

 We can see that the error terms obtained by the splitting algorithm are the lowest and so the computational costs.
 Obviously, the error terms increase with a lower CFL due to numerical diffusion.
-For a direct comparison with the regularized approach, the CFL condition should be the same.
-In this case, we can see that the splitting algorithm also performs better in both examples.
+For a direct comparison with the regularized approach, the CFL condition should be the same. \rv{Meaning that the second column in table \ref{Convergence_Net_Ex1} for the splitting algorithm should be compared with the first one of the regularized approach.} In this case, we can see that the splitting algorithm also performs better in both examples.
 By choosing a smaller regularization parameter the performance of the regularized approach increases, but also the computational costs.
 To obtain similar error terms as for the splitting algorithm the regularization parameter needs to be further reduced at very high computational costs.